oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/enable-dataguard/enable-dataguard.md

-# Enable Data Guard using OCI Console
+# Enable Data Guard for local HA using OCI Console

 ## Introduction